AndersDeath/diary2/README.md

 # 02 August 2022 - Monday - Yerevan

 Today was the last lesson with Marina Marshall which is my English teacher.
 I am going to English Counsil for speaking test tomorrow.
+I did a lot of improvements for SFS project which is nince, I whoud say.
+I also finished a lot of things for DrSmile.